likeadragonmaid/Ongaku/README.md

 * If this is your first time launching Ongaku then you will be asked to enter your phone number to login.
 Next launches will work without having to re-login.

 * If everything went well you should be up and running.
-At this point you can start playing music and you should see current playing song in the Termux app and in the telegram channel you set for logging if any.
+At this point you can start playing music and you should see current playing song in the Termux app and your telegram bio.

 ### Tips